benleftwich/THM-iOS-Forensics/README.md

 ```
 Get-ChildItem -Path C:\ -Include *.plist -File -Recurse -ErrorAction SilentlyContinue
 ```
-Open with ProperTree, Visual Studio or even a normal IDE/text editor.
+Open with any text editor, in some cases you will need to use a hex editor to view the ones which have binary data.

+#### iOS Backups

 In order to view backups on MacOS, you have to grant Full Disk Access to your terminal program: System Preferences > Security & Privacy > Privacy > Full Disk Access > Select Terminal